syncfusion-content/wpf-docs/wpf/Button/Getting-Started.md

 {% endtabs %}

-## IsCancel Property
+## IsCancel mode

-The IsCancel property indicates whether the ButtonAdv is a Cancel button and is used to activate the button by using Escape key.
+The [IsCancel](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.Controls.ButtonAdv.html#Syncfusion_Windows_Tools_Controls_ButtonAdv_IsCancel) property indicates whether the ButtonAdv is a Cancel button and is used to activate the button by using Escape key.
 When setting the IsCancel property to true, the user can invoke the button by pressing the `Escape` key.

 {% tabs %}